centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-vtom-restapi.md

 * Fill the **Name**, **Alias** & **IP Address / DNS** fields according to your **VTOM Rest API** server settings
 * Select the **App-Vtom-Restapi-custom** template to apply to the Host

-> Once the template applied, some Macros have to be configured:
+> Once the template is applied, some Macros have to be configured:

 | Mandatory | Name                | Description                                                                |
 | :-------- | :------------------ | :------------------------------------------------------------------------- |